akantak/etrade_tax_poland/README.md

 ### Stocks calculation methodology

-For selling `Restricted Stocks RS`, there is 0 tax deductible costs.
+For selling `Restricted Stocks RS`, there are 0 tax-deductible costs.

-For selling `Employee Stock Purchase Plan (ESPP)`, the purchase price is a tax deductible cost.
+When selling the `Employee Stock Purchase Plan (ESPP)`, the purchase price is the tax-deductible cost.

 ### Stocks documents